arunsrin/arunsrin.mkdocs/home/research/scepticism.md

 # 💭 Scepticism

+I feel lucky to have grown up as the internet was starting out.
+I honed my debating skills in forums (talk.origins, James Randi's forum, and so on) and feel I have a pretty good bullshit detector thanks to that training.

 Sometimes I get into arguments with people about some fairly interesting topics.
 Other times it's on stupid things they read on social media and swallow without a second thought.
 Here are some well written articles on interesting topics.

 ## Behavioural Economics